-Hideki Matsuyama What's In The Bag? - Phoenix Open Winning Clubs
+Hideki Matsuyama What's In The Bag? - Open Championship

-Take a look at the equipment used by Waste Management Phoenix Open champion Hideki Matsuyama
+We take a look at the equipment used by Hideki Matsuyama

 Hideki Matsuyama What’s In The Bag?

-The Srixon/Cleveland ambassador plays Srixon blades, a Srixon Z star XV and uses Cleveland’s RTX 2.0 wedges.
+The Srixon ambassador winner plays Srixon blades, a Srixon Z star XV ball and uses Cleveland’s RTX 2.0 wedges.

 He uses a 9° Callaway Great Big Bertha driver which has been blacked out on the sole with a Graphite Design Tour AD-DI shaft.

-He uses the new 2017 TaylorMade M2 3-wood with the same orange Graphite Design Tour AD-DI shaft as his driver.
+He uses the new 2017 TaylorMade M2 3-wood which he put into play back at the Tournament of Champions in January, it is fitted with the same orange Graphite Design Tour AD-DI shaft as his driver.

 An interesting aspect of Matsuyama’s golf bag are his irons.
-He used the Srixon Z945 blades with lead tape weighting, seen in the picture below.
+He used the Srixon Z945 blades with lead tape weighting to alter the centre of gravity and weight.

+Interestingly, Hideki’s club contract with Srixon is up at the end of the season.

 Driver: Callaway Great Big Bertha 9°, Graphite Design Tour AD-DI 8TX